izzygomez/strava/SETUP.md

 ### Integrations for strava_to_pfitz_gsheet.py

-1. Create a new Google Cloud Platform project to manage connections used by `strava_to_pfitz_gsheet.py`.
+1. Create a new Google Cloud Platform project to manage the connections used by `strava_to_pfitz_gsheet.py`.
 I chose to name mine "Strava to Pfitz GSheet".

-1. Enable the Google Sheets & the Google Drive APIs for this new project.
+1. Enable the Google Sheets & Google Drive APIs for this new project.

 1. Under IAM & Admin > Service accounts, create a new service account for the project.

 1. Create & download a new JSON key for this new service account.
-Save in this repo.
-Set the `GOOGLE_SHEETS_JSON_KEYFILE_FULL_PATH` environment variable to the path of the JSON file.
+Save in `credentials/`.
+Set the `GOOGLE_SHEETS_JSON_KEYFILE_FULL_PATH` in `.env` to the full path (i.e. `realpath credentials/{FILENAME}.json`) of the JSON file.

 1. Locate Google Sheet that you want to modify with the `strava_to_pfitz_gsheet.py` script.
-Set the `GOOGLE_SHEETS_SHEET_NAME` environment variable to the name of the sheet.
+Set the `GOOGLE_SHEETS_SHEET_NAME` in `.env` to the name of the sheet.

 1. Add service account email address to sheet with the `Editor` role.

 ### Integrations for strava_to_gcal.py

-1. Create a new Google Cloud Platform project for to manage connections used by `strava_to_gcal.py`.
+1. Create a new Google Cloud Platform project to manage connections used by `strava_to_gcal.py`.
 I chose to name mine "Strava to GCal".

 1. Enable the Google Calendar API for this new project.

 1. Following the [Google Calendar API Python Quickstart](https://developers.google.com/calendar/api/quickstart/python) instructions:

-   1. Under Google Auth platform > Clients, create a new OAuth 2.0 Client ID.
+   1. Under the [Google Auth platform > Clients page](https://console.cloud.google.com/auth/clients), create a new OAuth 2.0 Client ID.
 Set the application type to "Desktop app".

    1. Download the credentials JSON & save in this repo.
-Set the `GOOGLE_CALENDAR_JSON_CREDENTIALS_FULL_PATH` environment variable to the path of the JSON file.
+Set the `GOOGLE_CALENDAR_JSON_CREDENTIALS_FULL_PATH` in `.env` to the full path (i.e. `realpath credentials/{FILENAME}.json`) of the JSON file.

    1. Don't run script yet, finish rest of setup instructions.
 But note that on first run, you'll be redirected to authenticate with Google.
-A `strava-to-gcal-token.json` file will then automatically be created in the same directoy where the script is run, so ensure that you run from project root.
-As before, this token file should not be committed, & is ignored by `.gitignore`.
+A `strava-to-gcal-token.json` file will then automatically be created in `credentials/`, so ensure that you run from project root.

+      1. Note: if there are any issues with the Google authentication flow, try visiting the URL in incognito mode.

-1. Set the `GOOGLE_CALENDAR_STRAVA_CALENDAR_ID` environment variable to the ID of the Google Calendar you want to add events to.
+1. Set the `GOOGLE_CALENDAR_STRAVA_CALENDAR_ID` in `.env` to the ID of the Google Calendar you want to add events to.
 If set to your gmail address, events will be added to your primary calendar.
-But it's preferable to create a dedicated calendar & using the `*@group.calendar.google.com` ID.
+But it's preferable to create a dedicated calendar & use the `*@group.calendar.google.com` ID.
+This ID can be found on the calendar settings page in Google Calendar.